-In June, international prices saw a marginal dip due to The National Food and Strategic Reserves Administration of China announcement that it will be releasing reserves of zinc to help keep costs to Chinese manufacturers down.
-Domestic prices increased marginally.
+Dom estic prices increased marginally.
 In July, prices saw a decline on account of supply exceeding demand.
 In August, prices rose back up due to strong Chinese demand and shrinking global inventories.
 In September, prices rose slightly on account of rising input costs.
 In October, both domestic and international prices continued to post massive gains as reports indicate that Nyrstar - one of Europe and the world's major zinc producers - is set to cut production by up to 50% at its three European smelters in response to the surge in energy prices.
-In November, both international and domestic prices fell amid an uncertain macroeconomic picture, caused by the advent of the Omicron variant of COVID-19.
+In Nov ember, both international and domestic prices fell amid an uncertain macroecon omic picture, caused by the advent of the Omicron variant of COV ID-19.
 In December, prices increased slightly on account of persistently high energy prices and low volumes of inventory.
-In January, both international and domestic prices continued their upward trend as supply tightness coupled with geo-political tensions and growing demand pushed prices up.
+In January, both international and domestic prices rose marginally due to supply tightness caused by the conflict in Ukraine.
+In March, prices rose sharply as disruptions in the supply chain - caused by the conflict in Ukraine - have been resulting in price hikes.